romland/xorzee/README.md

 	note: this adds a dependency on libpng: sudo apt-get install libpng12-dev

 ## TODO
+- Make client an optional electron app (that way, we get control of which video decoder sits on client)
 - switch away from Broadway and use something less CPU intensive on clients
 	- Either switch to WebRTC on server (webrtc is so painful)
 		* https://github.com/nicotyze/Webrtc-H264Capturer